juanjoDiaz/streamparser-json/README.md

 * Works on the browser.
 * Allows selector of what to emit.
 * Well documented.
-* Better designed and more plugable/configurable by clearly separates the tokenizer and parser processes.
+* Better designed and more plugable/configurable by clearly separating the tokenizer and token parser processes.
 * Simpler and cleaner code.
 Uses ES6 and doesn't rely on deprecated Node.js methods.
 * 100% unit test coverage.
 * Fully compliant with the JSON spec.
 You will always get the same result as using `JSON.parse()`.